 The Cayman Islands currently levies no taxes on individuals or corporations based upon profits, income, gains or appreciation and there is no taxation in the nature of inheritance tax or estate duty.
-There are no other taxes likely to be material to us levied by the government of the Cayman Islands except for stamp duties which may be applicable on instruments executed in, or brought within the jurisdiction of the Cayman Islands.
-The Cayman Islands is not party to any double tax treaties that are applicable to any payments made to or by our company.
-There are no exchange control regulations or currency restrictions in the Cayman Islands.
+There are no other taxes likely to be material to us levied by the government of the Cayman Islands except for stamp duties which may be applicable on instruments executed in, or brought within, the jurisdiction of the Cayman Islands.

-Payments of dividends and capital in respect of our ordinary shares and ADSs will not be subject to taxation in the Cayman Islands, and no withholding will be required on the payment of a dividend or capital to any holder of our ordinary shares or ADSs, nor will gains derived from the disposal of our ordinary shares or ADSs be subject to Cayman Islands income or corporation tax.
+Payments of interest and principal on the notes and dividends and capital in respect of the shares will not be subject to taxation in the Cayman Islands and no withholding will be required on the payment of interest and principal or a dividend or capital to any holder of the notes or shares, as the case may be, nor will gains derived from the disposal of the notes or shares be subject to Cayman Islands income or corporation tax.
+The Cayman Islands currently have no income, corporation or capital gains tax and no estate duty, inheritance tax or gift tax.